seasamgo/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-Advocate for open source software development, reproducible research and diversity in STEM.
+Statistical specializations include methods for missing data, single-cell genomics and survival analysis.
+Primarily interested in the development of statistical methods that advance the pipeline from hypothesis to therapeutics as a career.
+Advocate for software development, reproducible research, and diversity in STEM.

 ### interests
 - statistical methods for missing data